pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 that will be searched for are: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

 ##### Docker Image:
+Prior to building the image, if you would like to change local pathing for where artifacts are written out, please navigate to the config directory and open the config.yml.
+You can change line 13 and 14 to change where the prepared data is written out.
+You can change lines 52 and 71 to change where the trained model objects are saved out.
+One consideration is, only certain locations are mounted to the docker image call below.
+If you want to change the above mentioned configs, you may want to verify the correct directories/locations are mounted.

 Build the docker image for the model training pipeline with the following command (place a name of your choosing that replaces "<image_name>")
 ```
 docker build -f="DockerfileBash" -t <image_name> .